evanpizzolato/ghostwriter/Complete_Project_Documentation.md

 # Presenter Notes App - Complete Project Documentation

 ## Project Overview
 A privacy-focused Electron-based macOS app for presenter notes that stay hidden from screenshots and screen shares.
-Built with content protection API and designed for seamless presentation use.
+Built with Electron's content protection API and designed for seamless presentation use.

 **Author:** Evan Pizzolato
 **Version:** 0.1.0